Colorado Semi-Truck Driving Schools Noticing Lack Of Experience: 'Just Bad Training'

 “Now does it mean that some trucking companies may cut corners to get the job done?
 I would be a liar if I didn’t say yes that’s absolutely true,” said Trent.

-Dillon Towing operations manager Dan Kalland has seen it.READ MORE: Construction At Arkins Promenade To Be Finished By The End Of 2021
+Dillon Towing operations manager Dan Kalland has seen it.READ MORE: Candidate For Denver School Board Pays School Board Member Tay Anderson As 'Consultant'

 “It’s lack of training and experience is what it is.”